 GentleWhispering may be the grande dame of ASMRtists, but there are several up-and-comers who are making waves—and tingles—with their innovative videos.
 To an outsider, though, some of these videos can seem either mind-numbingly boring or totally bizarre.
 Even as I’m riveted by watching someone stroke stacks of fabric or pretend to examine my ears, I’ll occasionally think to myself, “This is deeply weird…and so are you.”
 But then I return to my regularly scheduled programming.
 When people ask me if I’ve seen the latest season of The Walking Dead or Orange Is the New Black, I respond, “No, but I just binged-watched all the episodes of Heather Feather, Cutebunny992, and Fairy Char.”

 Unlike synesthesia, it is believed that anyone can experience ASMR, which may explain why these videos have exploded in popularity over the past couple of years.
 (Proof that ASMR has gone mainstream is this hilarious spoof that Daniel Tosh made for a recent episode of Tosh.0.)
 If you haven’t experienced ASMR for yourself, give it some time and view different types of videos to discover if there are triggers that work for you.
 I often get my best tingles after watching for 20 minutes or more, and a video that works one day can be less effective on another, so I like to skip around.

 While I no longer watch for hours on end, I try to indulge on a regular basis to keep myself sane and stress-free.
 I now consider ASMR videos to be an essential part of my wellness regimen.
 With thousands of videos online and more being posted every day, you’ll often find me staring raptly at my computer screen—but if you want to get my attention, remember to whisper.

 Stuff Worthy Of Our Notice™ in this post:

-To learn more about 3Dio binaural microphones, visit the company’s website.
+To learn more about 3Dio binaural microphones, click here.